gsarfati/iapulse-blog/README.md

 default admin login : login -> admin password -> admin

 autor test user : login -> test password -> test

+# IMPORTANT

+For deploy it on your server don't forget to change wp-config.php with your own database information !